 That’s going to be expensive.
 You need to fine-tune your process – not only to speed up time to fill, but also to find good candidates who will stay loyal to your company in the long run – in short, reducing employee turnover.

 What are you going to do?
 Consider Workable’s recruiting software, for starters.
 Whenever you’re in a bind, wanting to find qualified candidates fast and evaluate them effectively, there’s a Workable feature to support you, from our range of sourcing options, including targeted job advertising campaigns and built-in interview scorecards.
 And if you want to make the business case to your boss, we’ve got you covered too, including this guide on how to calculate the ROI of an ATS.
 Your company – colleagues, bosses, and bottom line all together – will thank you for it.

-Bora Kim, Workable’s Corporate Strategy Analyst, contributed to this report.
+Bora Kim, Workable’s Corporate Strategy Analyst until 2019, contributed to this report.